 The herb patch in our back garden has gone wild.
 Lemon balm is one of the winners of the battle for space and light, thrusting proud stems laden with aromatic leaves in all directions.
 We also have bold bushes of sage, rosemary, oregano and thyme.

 I think the pure and subtle flavour of herbs can be a little too tempered in dairy ice creams, but sings loudly in simple and refreshing sorbets.
 Since I’ve enjoyed both mint and basil sorbets in the past, I figured a lemon balm sorbet would work nicely and give us a way of using up some of that lemon balm bonanza.

-I opted to use my wonderful Froothie’s Optimum power blender to speed up the process.
-Blending together sugar, water and lemon balm leaves and a large dose of white rum took only minutes and produced a super smooth liquid which I cooled down and churned in my beautiful Smart Scoop ice cream machine (from the Sage by Heston Blumenthal range).
+I used my Froothie’s Optimum power blender to speed up the process.
+Blending together sugar, water and lemon balm leaves and a large dose of white rum took only minutes and produced a super smooth liquid which I cooled down and churned in my Smart Scoop ice cream machine (from the Sage by Heston Blumenthal range).

-The advantage of this method is that it’s super fast and the flavour of the herb is good and strong.
+The advantage of this method is that it’s super fast and the flavour of the herb is clean and punchy.